rism-digital/muscat-guidelines/default/en/help_tips.md

 #### 8. How can I delete a record?

-Please notify the RISM Editorial Center if you need to delete a record.
+Please notify the RISM Editorial Center if you need to delete a record, including holdings information.

 #### 9. What if my record is in the wrong template?